Harvey was appointed as a Trustee in June 2015 and brings with him an extensive background in both business and banking gained over the past 35 years.

 There they established Dolly’s Milk, Stratford in 2013 which they still own and operate.

-Peter serves as a Councillor on the Stratford District Council, is Chair of the Stratford Business Association and is a Trustee on the Board of Tutaki Youth Trust in Stratford.
+Peter serves as a Councillor on the Stratford District Council, is a Director of TSB Bank Ltd, past Chair of the Stratford Business Association and is a Trustee on the Board of Tutaki Youth Trust in Stratford.

 They have two adult sons and four grandchildren.